turingschool/front-end-curriculum/projects/2DoBox-Pivot-Mod1.md

 Beginning The Pivot

+For this project, go ahead and clone the code base.
 Once you've explored the base project, the team leader will:

 - Create a new, blank repository on GitHub named `2DoBox-Pivot`
 - Clone the IdeaBox project that you'll be working with to your local machine